FHS Class of 1950 celebrates 72nd reunion

 The Jensens bought more stores.
 They purchased a building from Midland College for the Fremont store.

-His son, Matt, now owns the company which now has 21 stores.
+Today, his son, Matt, owns the company, which now has 21 stores.

 “We’re family-owned,” Jensen said.